speedyg0nz/MagInkCal/README.md

 ## Hardware Required
 - [Raspberry Pi Zero WH](https://www.raspberrypi.org/blog/zero-wh/) - Header pins are needed to connect to the E-Ink display
-- [Waveshare 12.48" Tri-color E-Ink Display](https://www.waveshare.com/product/12.48inch-e-paper-module-b.htm) - Unfortunately out of stock at the time this is published
+- [Waveshare 12.48" Tri-color E-Ink Display](https://www.waveshare.com/product/12.48inch-e-paper-module-b.htm) - Unfortunately out of stock at the time this was published in September 2021
 - [PiSugar2 for Raspberry Pi Zero](https://www.pisugar.com/) ([Tindie](https://www.tindie.com/products/pisugar/pisugar2-battery-for-raspberry-pi-zero/)) - Provides the RTC and battery for this project

+**Update (22 Nov 2022)**: Looks like the 12.48" E-Ink Display is finally back in stock over at Waveshare!
+And a [new version of the PiSugar](https://www.tindie.com/products/pisugar/pisugar3-battery-for-raspberry-pi-zero/) with USB-C port has been released over the past year as well.

 ## How It Works
 Through PiSugar2's web interface, the onboard RTC can be set to wake and trigger the RPi to boot up daily at a time of your preference.
 Upon boot, a cronjob on the RPi is triggered to run a Python script that fetches calendar events from Google Calendar for the next few weeks, and formats them into the desired layout before displaying it on the E-Ink display.
 The RPi then shuts down to conserve battery.
 The calendar remains displayed on the E-Ink screen, because well, E-Ink...